 One other very helpful free report which can be obtained from NutraHacker is called the Drug Carrier Response report.
 It details one’s genetic tendencies to various uncommon diseases, and it also details some pharmacogenomic data about which classes of pharmaceuticals that one should not be exposed to.
 This information is quite valuable.

 I offer the service of genomics interpretation which is proving valuable for all who do it.
 At this point in my practice, after conducting dozens of these interpretations, the clients have come away empowered and revitalized by the information.

 No one has contracted into any kind of fear or dread response, or proceeded to shrink away from embracing the information.
 The information is enlivening and helps clients with a broadening and deepening of their self accountability life practices.

 Gene analysis interpretations and epigenetic lifestyle recommendations should be embraced and practiced in a whole life process which includes epigenetic considerations and evolution in body, mind, emotion, and spirit.
 Gene analysis should not be thought of as a quick-fix type of remedy for one’s problems.
 The practice of good lifestyle epigenetics unfolds over a lifetime when one becomes aware of how to engage in this process.

 There are a number of good quick-fixes which the conventional medical system offers as a life or limb saving interventions and in its arsenal of emergency or urgent crisis interventions.
-After practicing in this realm of medicine and surgery for over 20 years, and while still interfacing with it as a present-day patient advocate, I am very familiar with medicine and surgery’s strengths and good aspects, and also with its burgeoning problems.
+After practicing in this realm of medicine and surgery for over 20 years, and while still interfacing with it as a present-day patient advocate, I am very familiar with medicine and surgery’s strengths and good aspects, and also with its burgeoning and awkward problems.